Bankruptcy Counseling fRequently asked questions

 A. Yes.
 Alliance is approved by the EOUST to issue Pre-petition Bankruptcy Counseling Certificates in compliance with the bankruptcy code.
 Such approval does not endorse or assure the quality of an agency‘s service by the EOUST.

 13. Do I need to meet with an attorney before I can speak to a counselor at Alliance?

-A. No, you can talk to a counselor at Alliance before or after you meet with an attorney.
+A. We always advise to consult an appropriate legal professional before starting down this path.
+Nevertheless, you can talk to a counselor at Alliance before or after you meet with an attorney.

 14. Can I call Alliance again for help in the future?

 A. Yes.
 Our counselors are always happy to assist you with questions you might have in budgeting, financial education, etc.